coderefinery/cmake/_episodes/02-hello-world.md

 These variables should be recognizable.
 These are often inputs to make as part of a build process.
 You can see what their defaults are by searching in the 'make -p' output (CXX is set to c++, CXXFLAGS is unset)

-Let us say we want to keep our nameing of "whatever".x as the target executable.
+Let us say we want to keep our naming of "whatever".x as the target executable.
 We can copy the implicit rule to making new rule for this naming convention.
 In addition we use a variable for our target:

 ```make
 TARGET = hello.x